MarkJelic/TEC-1G/Documentation/Functional Description.md

 U8 is the primary system ram, mapped to banks 0 and 1, and subject to the above SHADOW and PROTECT controls.

-U9 is the expansion memory socket, and is mapped into bank 2.
-Any memory chip from 8k to 32k can be fitted here; if a 32k chip is fitted then bankswitching using the EXTEND signal selects which half of the memory is mapped into bank 2 (the other half is inaccessible unless the EXTEND signal is flipped, which swaps halves).
-EXTEND has no affect if a memory devices less than 32k in size is fitted.
+U9 is the expansion memory socket, and is mapped always into bank 2.
+Any memory chip from 8k to 32k can be fitted here; if a 32k chip is fitted then bankswitching using the EXTEND signal selects which half of the memory is mapped into bank 2 (the other half is inaccessible ; flip EEXTEND to ge tto the other half).

+EXTEND has no affect if a memory device of less than 32k in size is fitted at U9, or if U9 is left vacant.

 ## HexPad Encoder